- Location: North Carolina

 Bring the following documents with you to your local driver license office:

 - Driving Eligibility Certificate, obtained at your high school.
 This document certifies that you are enrolled in school and are passing the majority of your classes.
-(It is good for 30 days, so do not ask for it until you're ready to apply for your permit.)

 - Birth certificate and Social Security card.